Materials-Data-Science-and-Informatics/somesy/docs/dev_guide.md

 ### CI Workflows

-The project contains CI workflows for both GitHub and GitLab.
+The project uses a GitHub Actions CI workflow.

 The main CI pipeline runs on each new pushed commit and will

 1. Run all configured code analysis tools,
 2. Run code tests with multiple versions of Python,
 3. build and deploy the online project documentation website, and
-4. *if a new version tag was pushed,* launch the release workflow
+4. *if a new version tag was pushed,* create the GitHub release and publish it to PyPI

 ## Quality Control